 LLM Seeding is the overlooked lever shaping which brands AI models recall in answers.
 Instead of chasing clicks, it’s about training models to remember your name before the user even asks. so it generates more accurate, domain-relevant outputs.

 It’s not about gaming the system.
-It’s about showing up in the places LLMs look, speaking in formats they understand, and becoming part of the answer before the user even asks.
+It’s about showing up in the places LLMs look, speaking in formats they understand, and becoming part of the answer before the user even asks — and using a ChatGPT Visibility Tracker to measure whether that presence is actually sticking across different prompts and outputs.

 Here’s what we’ll discuss about LLM seeding in this blog: